Asheboro High School: Overview

 Asheboro High School graduated its first class of three graduates in 1905.
 In 1950, it moved to its current location on Park Street, where it still stands today.
 A major addition to the gymnasium was made in 1980 and further renovations made in the early 1990s.
 The recent annexation of the Sir Robert Motel has expanded space for classes (nicknamed the Comet Corner).
 The high school has recently expanded to an off-site campus for around 100 students at the North Carolina Zoo.
 Asheboro underwent another expansion project that was completed in May 2020.

 Asheboro High School is the only high school in the Asheboro City Schools District.
 The student body consists of approximately 1,300 students.

 In 2021, the school received criticism for denying a student their diploma for violating the graduation dress code during a graduation ceremony.

 Athletics

-Asheboro High School's mascot is the Blue Comet.
-They play in the NCHSAA's TAAC Six 5A/6A.
+Asheboro is a member of the North Carolina High School Athletic Association (NCHSAA) and are classified as a 6A school.
+The school is a member of the TAAC Six 5A/6A Confernece.
+Asheboro's school mascot is the Blue Comet.